astorDev/fluenv/asp-net-core/article.md

 # Outputs: Hosting environment: Wembley
 ```

-Note, that host variables may behave a little different from all the other variables:
+Note, that host variables may behave a little differently from all the other variables:

 ```sh
 export ENVIRONMENT=Carnegie && dotnet run && unset ENVIRONMENT